 How Voice Technology can be a Game Changer in Distribution Centers of All Sizes

-by Miroslav Kafedzhiev Vice President and General, META, Honeywell Safety and Productivity Solutions
+by Miroslav Kafedzhiev Vice President and General Manager, META, Honeywell Safety and Productivity Solutions

 The rapid growth of e-commerce and increased consumer expectations for fast, accurate delivery has created tremendous pressure on retailers, distribution centers and logistics companies to optimize their operations in the Middle East.
 Overall, the region’s e-commerce market is expected to be worth $48 billion by 2022, growing by 16.4 percent, according to a report by BMI Research.